With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreWestern Montana Mental Health Center Dakota Place is a mental health facility in Missoula County, MT, located at 1273 Dakota Street in the 59801 zip code.
-Western Montana Mental Health Center Dakota Place provides residential treatment.
-Western Montana Mental Health Center Dakota Place provides individual psychotherapy, psychotropic medication and group therapy to seniors 65 or older, adults and young adults.
-Western Montana Mental Health Center Dakota Place also supports people with serious mental illness.
-Additional services offered by Western Montana Mental Health Center Dakota Place consist of suicide prevention services and psychosocial rehabilitation services.
+Learn MoreWestern Montana Mental Health Center Missoula Adult Services is a mental health facility in Missoula County, MT, located at 1315 Wyoming Street in the 59801 zip code.
+Western Montana Mental Health Center Missoula Adult Services provides outpatient treatment, telemedicine/telehealth and residential treatment.
+Western Montana Mental Health Center Missoula Adult Services provides dialectical behavior therapy, psychotropic medication and trauma therapy to adults, seniors 65 or older and young adults.
+Western Montana Mental Health Center Missoula Adult Services also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered by Western Montana Mental Health Center Missoula Adult Services consist of psychosocial rehabilitation services, case management and housing services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.